grame-cncm/faust/architecture/nodejs/README.md

 # faust2nodejs

-faust2nodejs can be used to generate Faust-based nodejs native addons.
-The generated addons can embed most of the audio engines supported by Faust: alsa, JACK, CoreAudio, RtAudio, PortAudio, etc. Since faust2nodejs essentially acts as a wrapper to faust2api, it offers the same features than this system (MIDI and OSC suport, polyphony, separate effect file, etc.).
+**faust2nodejs** can be used to generate Faust-based nodejs native addons.
+The  generated addons can embed most of the audio engines supported by Faust: ALSA, JACK, CoreAudio, RtAudio, PortAudio, etc. Since **faust2nodejs** essentially acts as a wrapper to **faust2api**, it offers the same features than this system (MIDI and OSC suport, polyphony, separate effect file, etc.).

 ## Requirements

 The latest version of [nodejs](https://nodejs.org) should be installed on your system.
 Additionally, you should make sure that `node-gyp` is available on your computer.

 On the mac: